GoodMorningA1i/GoodMorningA1i/README.md

 * Learning How To Learn - Dr. Barbara Oakley & Dr. Terrence Sejnowski
 * 1 Week Preparation Kit - HackerRank

+📚 I'm reading
+* A Mind For Numbers
+* Million Dollar Weekend
+* 12 Weeks To A Shaper You
+* Alex Xu's System Design Interview
+* Beyond Cracking The Coding Interview

 <!--
 **GoodMorningA1i/GoodMorningA1i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.